Turn Up the Volume: 20 Local Bands to Catch in Columbia SC

 The Rockabilly, Gypsy Swing sounds of Flat Out Strangers will transport you back to the 20’s – 40’s.
 What began as an Americana duo in 1998 has since evolved into a quintet with the additions of guitar, violin and clarinet.
 Band members have played gigs with The Red Hot Chili Peppers, Ray Charles, Johnny Mathis, Rod Stewart, The Temptations, Dizzy Gillespie and more.
 Which, like their sharp vintage outfits, is not too shabby, if you ask us.

 This dapper trio of gents has brought the soul to such in-town events as the South Carolina Oyster Festival, Rhythm on the River and the Rosewood Crawfish Festival since 2012.
-The group’s namesake and frontman has his Bachelor of Music degree in Jazz Studies form the University of South Carolina and has performed alongside top talent such as Olivia Newton-John, Chris Potter, the Jazz Crusaders and more.
+The group’s namesake and frontman has his Bachelor of Music degree in Jazz Studies from the University of South Carolina and has performed alongside top talent such as Olivia Newton-John, Chris Potter, the Jazz Crusaders and more.
 Geoff Shackley and Evans Mcgill round out the rest of the troupe.
 Now one of the most sought-after bands in the South, you can catch them every Sunday at Tin Roof for an Open Mic beginning at 3 p.m.

 Taking it back to a time when blues, country and classic rock reigned supreme, Say Brother is holding on to the old school styles as contemporary music continues to change.
 They’ve taken their tunes everywhere from statewide spots to venues in NC, Texas, New York, Louisiana, Ohio, Tenessee and more.
 When taking the stage in Columbia, you’re most likely to catch them at New Brookland Tavern.